How to Make a Budget in 7 Easy Steps

-Step 1: How to Make a Budget – Find the Best Method for You
+Step 1: Find the Right Method for You

 There are many budgeting methods, each of which has its merits.
-We’ve summarized three of the most popular methods below.
+We’ve summarized three of the most popular methods below that will teach you exactly how to make a budget plan.
 Consider your personality and choose the one that sounds most attractive to you.
 Don’t worry if it takes a little trial and error!

-The easiest budget rule, the 50/30/20 method is indifferent to your exact spending on electricity versus your cell phone bill this month.
-All that matters is your spending stay within three main categories: Needs: 50%, Wants: 30%, Savings: 20%.
+The easiest budget rule, the 50/30/20 method is indifferent to your exact spending on electricity vs. your cell phone bill this month.
+All that matters is that your spending stays within three main categories: Needs: 50%, Wants: 30%, Savings: 20%.

-This is DollarSprout’s preferred method of budgeting.
 It is simple, yet powerful.
-You are always saving for the future, but you don’t get bogged down in the details.
+You are always saving for the future, but you don’t get bogged down with the details.

-Meant for those who really struggle with overspending, the envelope method is rigid.
+Meant for those who really struggle with overspending, the cash envelope method is rigid.

 Originally a cash-based method, you would withdraw all the money you planned to spend that month in cash, then split it into individual envelopes for all your expenses — cell phone, groceries, gas, clothes, and so on.
 If you run out of money in an envelope before the month is up, you’re out of luck.
 You either need to move money from another envelope, or just wait until the following month.

-Luckily, there are now apps to help you create an envelope method while still using debit and credit cards.
+Luckily, there are now apps to help you follow the envelope method while still using debit and credit cards.
 However, there are some big-name proponents (like Dave Ramsey) of continuing to use cash over an app.
 They believe it fosters greater awareness and good habits.

 Step 2: Decide How You’ll Track Things

 Creating a budget once won’t change your financial life.
 To have an impact, you need to continue budgeting consistently.
-Which means, we need a way to track your budget.
+That means you need a way to track your budget.

 Here are some popular options: